4meta5/p2p-networking-crypto/Libp2p/cid.md

 # Self-Describing Content-Addressed Identifiers

 Small identifiers would prefer a compact version of multicodec.
-This compact identifier should be standardized and stored in in a look up table as a single variant.
+This compact identifier should be standardized and stored in a look up table as a single variant.

 Because IPLD fosters multiple different formats, it is necessary to formalize a process that facilitates identification of content type while traversing an IPLD link.